nextcloud/documentation/admin_manual/configuration_server/automatic_configuration.rst

 All Parameters
 ~~~~~~~~~~~~~~

-Using the following parameter settings, because all parameters are already configured in the file, the ownCloud installation skips the "Finish setup" screen.
+Using the following parameter settings, because all parameters are already configured in the file, the Nextcloud installation skips the "Finish setup" screen.

 ::